Lahiruerandika/AWS-SAA-CheatSheet/Other Services/CloudFormation.md

 - We can edit previous templates.
 We have to reupload a new version of the template to S3
 - Stack are identified by a name
 - Deleting a stack will delete every resource created

+## Deploy CloudFormation Templates

+- Manual way:
+    - Editing templates in the CloudFormation Designer
+    - Using the console to input parameters
+- Automated way:
+    - Editing templates in a YAML file
+    - Using the AWS CLI to deploy templates

+## CloudFormation Building Blocks

+- Template components:
+    - Resources: declared AWS resources in the template (mandatory)
+    - Parameters: dynamic inputs for the template
+    - Mappings: static variables in the templates
+    - Outputs: references to what has been created
+    - Conditionals: list of conditions to perform resource creation
+    - Metadata
+- Template helpers:
+    - References
+    - Functions

+## StackSets

+- Create, update or delete stacks across multiple accounts and regions with a single operation
+- An administration account needs to create a stack set
+- Trusted accounts can create, update delete stack instances from the stack set
+- When a stack set is updated, all the associated stack instances are updated through all accounts and regions